discostubee/gamestool/README.txt

 the gamestool running on these OSs, there is also a list of supported IDEs.

-Windows XP/7: Eclipse, Visual C++ 9
+Windows 7: Visual Studio Express 2010.
 Ubuntu 9->11L: Eclipse
 OS X 10.6: Eclipse